scrabbletank/farhome-rules/rulesdoc.md

 You are able to impersonate voices you have heard before, reducing the skill challenge for these rolls.
 When making conversation or diplomacy checks you can use your performance instead.

+#### Charmer
+*Requires proficiency in Conversation*
+When rolling a Conversation challenge against a non-hostile creature you add a superior die to the roll.
+On a crit the creature treats you as a friend for the next day.

+#### Keeper of Lore
+*Requires proficiency with Lore*
+You add 2 superior dice when rolling a Lore challenge to identify a magic item, and on crit you know if the item is cursed or not.
+When taking this feat you may choose a race, nation, or area of the world to gain an expert understanding of that land, culture and history.
+You make make a Lore check to recall information in that topic.

 #### Beast Whisperer
 *Requires proficiency in Animal Handling*